 20 celebrations this holiday season besides Christmas

-When you think of winter holidays, Christmas is most likely to be the first one that comes to mind.
+When it comes to winter holidays, Christmas takes up a lot of air space.
 Celebrated around the world, Christmas is considered both a religious holiday, honoring the birth of Jesus, and a cultural one, with a history and tradition that combines Christian beliefs with ancient folklore and pagan rituals.
+For some, Christmas isn’t Christian at all, but a time for fir trees, Santa, and food.

 The traditional Christmas story tells of Joseph and Mary making their way to Bethlehem, trying to find a room for the night, and subsequently staying in a barn where Mary gave birth to Jesus.
 However, Jesus’ birthdate is not actually known, and the customs traditionally enjoyed during the Christmas holiday started long before his birth.
 The winter solstice was celebrated for centuries before Christianity, with feasts that involved the burning of yule logs, decorating homes with fir trees, and providing gifts and food to family members.
 As Christianity took hold, Dec.
 25 was chosen as the day to honor the birth of Christ, with the speculation that having a Christian celebration at the same time as pagan rituals would help promote the religion and bring more followers.